 - Applying local heat with a gel pack or hot water bottle.

-- Standing on a cold surface can reduce spasm for sometime.
+- Standing on a cold surface can reduce spasm for some time.

 - Stretch the muscles on the affected side.

-- Warm bath or a muscle massage also might help.
+- A warm bath also might help.

 Leg Cramps Prevention